tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 ~~~~
   struct {
       opaque cid<0..2^8-1>;
-  } Connection_ID;
+  } ConnectionId;
 ~~~~

-A server which is willing to use CIDs will respond with its own "connection_id" extension, containing the CID it wishes the client to use when sending messages towards it.
-A zero-length value indicates that the server will send with the client's CID but does not wish the client to use a CID (or again, alternately, to use a zero-length CID).
+A server willing to use CIDs will respond with a "connection_id" extension in the ServerHello, containing the CID it wishes the client to use when sending messages towards it.
+A zero-length value indicates that the server will send with the client's CID but does not wish the client to include a CID (or again, alternately, to use a zero-length CID).

 When a session is resumed, the "connection_id" extension is